srujanm111/dotfiles/README.md

 # Srujan's Dotfiles

-This repository contains my custom configuration files.
+This repository contains my custom configuration files for many terminal and developer related things.

 bootstrap.sh does symlinking for you!